top of page

 Dr Emily Weeks, provides leadership across Climate, Natural Resource Management, Land and Resource Governance, Resilience and Food Security.
 She has led several key efforts including the Natural Resource Management guidance for the US Government Global Food Security Strategy for Resilience, Climate and Natural Resource Management policy, The Agency guidance on Nature Based Solutions, and the Land and Resource Governance Joint statement.
 Emily is a co-chair on the Global Donor Working Group for land, was the USAID representative on the National Climate Assessment 5, committee member on the donor advisor group for Agro-Ecology and committee member on the FAO Fisheries panel.
 She was also the lead for IPPC review in 2019 and was part of the USG delegation for the IPCC.
 Emily established the Comprehensive Action for Climate Change Initiative (CACCI), a global initiative that supports local organizations to work with key stakeholders at country level to meet NDC and NAP commitments.
 She was also the co-founder of the National Land Resource Centre, in New Zealand.
 She has managed over 20 themed collaborative research projects, as well conducted research for a range of projects in Oceania, Asia and Africa.
 She has a PhD in conservation biology and an MSc in Marine Ecology.

-Dr Ahmad Kablan
+Dr Ahmed Kablan

 With over 23 years of experience in global development, Dr. Kablan specializes in designing, implementing, and scaling multi-sectoral nutrition programs that bridge research and real-world impact.
 His expertise spans food systems and various elements such as food loss and waste, nutrition, and food safety, integrating evidence-based solutions across agriculture, health, education, and private sector initiatives.
 He has built a strong international network across governments, private sector, academia, and philanthropic/NGO sectors, fostering strategic partnerships that drive transformative change.
 Through WICE Consulting, Dr Kablan provides tailored strategies to strengthen food systems, enhance nutrition outcomes, and promote sustainability worldwide